austinmama/vsrx/known-limitations.md

 # Known Limitations

-Current limitations for {{site.data.keyword.cloud}} Juniper vSRX:
+Current limitations for {{site.data.keyword.cloud}} IBM® Cloud Juniper vSRX:

-* IBM Cloud Juniper vSRX Gateway is deployed with networking virtualization using Linux Bridge.
+* Juniper vSRX Gateway is deployed with networking virtualization using Linux Bridge.
 Linux Bridge based networking virtualization can only achieve limited throughput and never line-rate throughput.

 * Only 1Gbps license and interfaces are supported on Juniper vSRX.
 10Gbps support is coming soon.